longinus99/scFANCL/README.md

   In `main.py`, add the dataset name(without extension) to the appropriate list:
   * For H5-format, add to the `h5_datasets` list.
   * For mat-format, add to the `mat_datasets` list.
-  * For H5ad-format, you don't have have to do anything.
+  * For H5ad-format, you don't have to do anything.

 ## Recommended Hyperparameters of scFANCL
 Many settings for training and model configuration are managed in `config.py`.
-This includes parameters such as the dataset name, number of training epochs, number of genes to select (`--select_gene`), learning rate, dropout rate, batch size, and more.
+This includes parameters such as the dataset name, number of training epochs, number of genes to select (`--select_gene`), learning rate, dropout rate, and more.
 For example, the following parameters are defined:

 - `--name`: Dataset name (default: "10X_PBMC")
 - `--cuda`: Cuda (default: "0")